Anubhav9/netfly-subtitle-converter/README.md

 <img width="1190" alt="image" src="https://github.com/user-attachments/assets/d3687896-4ba6-47e4-9a09-023e98e9fef3">
 <img width="1193" alt="image" src="https://github.com/user-attachments/assets/3f4ba0db-ab3a-4129-97ef-1bf9f98e0b34">

+## Disclaimer
+Please note that this project is build purely for learning and education purposes.
+Please be mindful of Netflix's Terms and Condition before attempting any modifications on the script.
+This tool is designed for educational use, and redistribution or public sharing of translated content may violate the Terms and Conditions.

 ## Contributions
 Contributions are always welcome.
 Please feel free to open new issues or raise a Pull Request for new features or bug fixes.